needle-tools/gltf-progressive/README.md

 Support for loading of glTF or GLB files with progressive mesh or texture data for three.js based engines.

+## Features
+- Automatic loading of mesh and texture LODs.
+- High quality LOD levels are loaded on demand based on screen density.
+- Use low-poly LOD meshes for raycasting which allows the usage of high-poly meshes with smooth interaction

 ## Examples